LawlietLyf/AI-and-Privacy-Violation-replication/README.md

 The study's model-experiment repository is [AI-and-Privacy-Violation-replication](https://github.com/LawlietLyf/AI-and-Privacy-Violation-replication).
 This README describes the figure package supplied with the submission; it does not assert that the public repository already contains this local revision.
 Model experiments and fresh-response estimation workflows are separate from this prepared-data figure runner.

-The `ED 1/` folder is not read or executed by `run.do`.
-Its standalone Python inference script reads `AZURE_OPENAI_API_KEY` and `AZURE_OPENAI_ENDPOINT` from environment variables; users of that script must also set its output directory and model deployment for their own environment.
-This README is the current installation and execution guide for this folder, including Figure 4.

-### Verification record — 19 September 2026

-- The full `run.do` completed in **36 seconds** with the software versions listed above.
-It produced all nine PDF/PNG/GPH sets and the completion message.
-- The same code and required inputs were copied to a different directory without ED1 or prior outputs.
-A second complete run passed in **51 seconds**, verifying that the runner does not depend on the authors' original directory path.
-Both timings exclude Stata startup.
-- The three bundled-package installation commands were tested in a separate temporary installation directory and completed successfully.
-Downloads of the SSC packages were not timed or repeated; the tested versions were already installed.
-- All **25 research-input DTA files** retain their original observations, values, variable types and labels.
-Unused string padding was cleared without changing data values.
-The changes to the nine existing scripts are limited to portable input paths, explicit data loading, centralizing Figure 3a exports in the master script, and setup comments.
-Data preparation, model specifications and plotting statistics were not changed.

-These checks establish successful execution and output generation with the supplied inputs.
-Figure 4's base plots retain the Graph Editor presentation limitation described above.